 Learners evaluate and present the collected data through graphs and charts and share the summarized results.

 - Is there bullying behavior in your school?
 What is the evidence?
 Given the evidence cited, what might have been the catalyst?

 - Are people responding effectively to bullying?

-- What could your class do to make the situation better?
+- What could we do to make the situation better?

-Exit card: In the last few minutes of class, have students write an exit card explaining why bullying violates our civil or human rights.
+Exit card: Explain why bullying violates our civil or human rights.

 Have a discussion about why and how to be sensitive to the feelings of bullies and victims during the process of interviewing and surveying a variety of people.
 Discuss the language to use that will open dialogue.